Skip to content

 yield b"world"

-async def http_handler(request: HttpRequest) -> HttpResponse:
+async def http(request: HttpRequest) -> HttpResponse:

 return HttpResponse(